Ein kleines Mädchen isst ein Stück Apfel, neben ihr steht eine Schale mit illustrierten Früchten.

 Food with B vitamins & daily requirements

 Since your body cannot store water-soluble vitamins, ensuring a sufficient daily intake through a balanced and varied diet is important.
-As different as the members of the vitamin B complex are, as different are the daily requirements and the quantities contained in food.
-The following lists are reference values from the German Society for Nutrition (DGE) and will give you an indication of correct amount of each vitamin you should take.
-Following each overview are tips on an appropriate diet.
+As different as the members of the vitamin B complex are, so are the daily requirements and the amounts contained in food.

 All the following are average values according to Souci, Fachmann, Kraut: Food Composition and Nutrition Tables (7th ed.).
 Munich: C.H.
 Beck.
 2008